hongnguyenpro/AbLE/README.md

 Annotation-based Layout Engine (AbLE) is a layout engine for the Android platform that allows developers to write layouts using Java code and XML interchangeably.

+It also provides easy callbacks for modifying a view directly after it has been added to the layout, and provides many utilities to manipulate them to fit various screen sizes and resolutions.

 A test project is included, and further discussion can be found below the license.

+Check out the Github Page at http://phil-brown.github.io/AbLE/.

 ## LICENSE